Pan-genome: Software tools

 In 2020 Anvi'o was available as a multiomics platform that contains pangenomic and metapangenomic analyses as well as visualization workflows.
 In Anvi'o, genomes are displayed in concentrical circles and each radius represents a gene family, allowing for comparison of more than 100 genomes in its interactive visualization.
 In 2020, a computational comparison of tools for extracting gene-based pangenomic contents (such as GET_HOMOLOGUES, PanDelos, Roary, and others) has been released.
 Tools were compared from a methodological perspective, analyzing the causes that lead a given methodology to outperform other tools.
 The analysis was performed by taking into account different bacterial populations, which are synthetically generated by changing evolutionary parameters.
 Results show a differentiation of the performance of each tool that depends on the composition of the input genomes.
 Again in 2020, several tools introduced a graphical representation of the pangenomes showing the contiguity of genes (PPanGGOLiN, Panaroo).

+Other software tools for pangenomics include Prodigal, Prokka, PanVis, PanTools, Pangenome Graph Builder (PGGB), PanX, Pagoo, and pgr-tk.